 Donation: If you’d like to donate to the CRAO that supports a diverse population of campers at Runoia by providing financial assistance to families who otherwise couldn’t afford camp.
 Make an online gift here.

-Progression: As almost two years have gone by and the pandemic has continued, there has been a lot added to DEIB work including indigenous people’s land use, pronouns, and supporting people identifying as LGBTQ.
-The committee recognizes DAC can be more than BIPOC oriented and broaden its advisory role.
+Progression: As three years have gone by since the start of DAC, a lot has been added to DEIB work including indigenous people’s land use, pronouns, and supporting people identifying as LGBTQ, updated Hate/Bias Report Forms, new camp signage, SWAG (Stuff We All GIVE) to help support campers on campership to have cool camp things like camp chair, friendship bracelet making kit, nice water bottle, etc. The committee helps to support Camp Runoia through its efforts, direction and connection with camp administration.
 While none of the members are experts, all of the committee members care about inclusivity.

-Current Work: The committee has broadened its work to include discussion about supporting non binary and gender fluid campers and staff, how to help recruit a more racially diverse staff, care of teachers and people working year round with children during the pandemic and the discussion of self-care and mental health support to people at camp.
-The most recently completed project is the “diversifying our library project” by Claire, Thandie and Erin.
-Thandie’s list of suggested books were reviewed by Erin who suggested a shorter list within our budget for purchase in 2022.
-This years’ books were purchased at Mahogany Books, a black-owned bookstore and Tombolo, a women-owned bookstore.
+Current Work: The committee has broadened its work to include discussion about supporting non binary and gender fluid campers and staff, how to help recruit a more racially diverse staff, care of teachers and the discussion of self-care and mental health support to people at camp.
+We will add to the library again in 2023 with 22 new books and have created a new effort to raise funds for SWAG.

 Camp has implemented things the committee has backed in theory and with support in various ways: